datascisteven/datascisteven/README.md

 Now transitioning into the field of data science, I bring a rich background encompassing management, classroom instruction, training and development, program administration, career advising, and content writing and editing.
 My work in developing practice content for the MCAT has honed my written communication skills, while delivering lectures and working with students one-on-one has strengthened my verbal communication abilities.
 Moreover, my experience working with premedical students from underrepresented populations, combined with my own immigrant upbringing, has provided me with cultural competence and insight into effectively interacting with diverse cultures.

-During my time at StartOut, I contributed to analyzing entrepreneurial data on high-growth companies and founders, utilizing my Python coding skills to create code for automating data collection and wrangling and running machine learning models to deliver insights as aligned with Dr. Vivienne Ming's vision.
+During my time at StartOut, I contributed to analyzing entrepreneurial data on high-growth companies and founders, utilizing my Python coding skills to create code for automating data collection and wrangling and machine learning models to deliver insights as aligned with Dr. Vivienne Ming's vision.
 This experience further solidified my practical knowledge of gaining insights from raw data to address social issues.
 With unwavering passion and a comprehensive skill set, I am eager to apply my expertise to make a lasting impact in the field of data science.

 I am committed to utilizing data-driven solutions to address complex challenges and contribute to the greater good.

 ## **Check out the project at the StartOut website:**